-T WAS THE FOURTH DAY OF THE THIRD ISLE OF WIGHT FESTIVAL, SATURDAY, August 29, 1970.
+T WAS THE fourth day of the third Isle Of Wight Festival, Saturday, August 29, 1970.
 The afternoon's line-up suggested some staggering variety show: Tiny Tim and John Sebastian, The Doors and The Who, Miles Davis with some of the crew that had just made Bitches Brew, and Joni Mitchell, set for the 9pm slot.

-Local residents had protested the expected influx of loud ne'er-do-wells, especially after the success of the first two festivals and the chaos of Woodstock and Altamont the year before.
+Local residents had protested the expected influx of loud ne'er-do-wells, especially after the popularity of the first two festivals and the chaos of Woodstock and Altamont the year before.
 Organisers scrambled, moving the five-day affair for the first time to a farm at the base of Afton Downs, a hilly expanse of grass-speckled chalk that offered a prime perch for thousands of attendees who believed all music should be free.
 As the crowd swelled beyond half a million, those who still wanted in began to crash the formidable metal fence.
 Promoters debated asking the world's biggest bands to play for free, to appease the growing mob.

 "The kids got upset about the commercialisation that was going on.
-When you get a crowd of that many people, and one guy starts, 'Let's get in for nothing,' there's a ripple effect," the film-maker Murray Lerner told Louder nearly half a century later.
-"That whole movement began to break apart.'
+When you get a crowd of that many people and one guy starts, 'Let's get in for nothing,' there's performer festival.
+An wealth was expression of taking place."